hajin-kim/2019.10.09-Digit-Recognition/README.md

     3. Predict the digit of user image
     (Image filter codes are NOT included)

-Created model file "DigitRecognitionCNN.h5" cannot be uploaded because of file size restriction.<br>
+Created model file "DigitRecognitionCNN.h5" cannot be uploaded because of thle file size restriction.<br>
-Please open and run "DigitRecognitionModel.ipynb" to generate model file.
+Please open and run "DigitRecognitionModel.ipynb" to generate the model file.